yangtommmmmmmm/cyber_offend/Web/Cracking Account&Passwd.md

 <img width="1454" height="803" alt="image" src="https://github.com/user-attachments/assets/c0016c25-f9ae-48e8-9caf-5b4b40bea244" />

-If we would like to crack account/password for above wp-login.php, we could use below ways:
+For example, if we would like to crack account/password for above wp-login.php, we could use below ways:

 1.BurpSuite Tool: